microsoft/vscode-docs/docs/languages/overview.md

 You can learn more about how to get started with Copilot in the [Copilot documentation](/docs/editor/artificial-intelligence.md).

-## Changing the language for the selected file
+## Change the language for the selected file

 In VS Code, we default the language support for a file based on its filename extension.
 However, at times you may want to change language modes, to do this click on the language indicator - which is located on the right hand of the Status Bar.
 This will bring up the **Select Language Mode** dropdown where you can select another language for the current file.